GlitchSecure/website/_posts/2024-02-10-ptaas-is-bs.md

 > We define Pentest as a Service (PtaaS) as a service that utilizes a global talent pool of certified pentesters and a data-centric platform to deliver pentests.

-<small>* Cobalt once spent 6 months trying to bully GlitchSecure and a friend of the company with legal threats, but that's a story for another time!</small>
+<small>* Cobalt once spent 6 months trying to bully GlitchSecure and a friend of the company with legal threats, but that's a story for another time!
+Don't waste everyones time again Chris ;)</small>

 Building on the backs of commerical and open source penetration testing platforms alike,